-Alright, now that we have our materials, let's bend them into picks and slay some locks!
+Alright, now that we have our materials, let's bend them into picks and learn how to pick a lock!

-Okay, so our first step is going to be making our tensioning tool.
+Okay, so our first step is going to be making our lock-picking tension wrench.
 This tool performs two tasks.

 Cool!
 Let's craft the little devils!

-Next, we need to crimp the bigger end of our paperclip. because this is the part that will be fitting in the keyway, we want to make it as small and tight as we can.
+Next, we need to crimp the bigger end of our paperclip, and because this is the part that will be fitting in the keyway, we want to make it as small and tight as we can.

-This is where our pliers are going to come in handy, and you don’t have pliers on you, look around for something hard—like a rock—and use that and the ground to crimp your paperclip.
+This is where our pliers are going to come in handy.
+If you don’t have pliers on you, look around for something hard—like a rock—and use that and the ground to crimp your paperclip.

 That's it!
 Now let's move on to our paperclip lock pick!

 Step 2: Make a Lock Pick with a Paperclip

 In the art of lock picking, there are typically two different types of lock picks—hooks and rakes.
 Of these two types, rakes are the easiest and quickest to use.